dqops/dqo/docs/command-line-interface/check.md

 ___
 ### **dqo check run**

+Run data quality checks that match a given condition

 **Description**

-Run data quality checks matching specified filters
+Run data quality checks on your dataset that match a given condition.
+The command output is a table with the results that provides insight into the data quality.

 **Command-line synopsis**